 Pancreatic ductal adenocarcinoma

-Pancreatic ductal adenocarcinoma makes up the vast majority (~90%) of all pancreatic neoplasms and remains a disease with a very poor prognosis and high morbidity.
+Pancreatic ductal adenocarcinoma (PDAC) makes up the vast majority (~90%) of all pancreatic neoplasms and remains a disease with a very poor prognosis and high morbidity.

 On imaging, it usually presents as a hypodense mass on CT that is poorly marginated, which may encase vessels and the common bile duct.